JackDanger/testowl/README.markdown

 * Make Drb port configurable
 * DSL to define relationship between changed files and tests to run.
 * Add some more rules for relationships (with or without DSL)
-* Make it more resilient to growlnotify not being installed

 Credits
 ==